Boolean

 Draw Mode Operators #

 The boolean operators are also available in the Draw mode.
-In this mode, it will take the lastest drawn stroke as the Clip, and perform the operation on each stroke overlapping with it in the same layer.
+In this mode, it will take the latest drawn stroke as the Clip, and perform the operation on each stroke overlapping with it in the same layer.